jcook3701/emacs_configuration/docs/README.md

 ```

-#### Build
+#### Building Emacs

-I Chose to store my build path local Applications folder.
+I Chose to store my build folder in my local Applications folder.
 Feel free to store where ever is convenient for you.
 ```
 /Users/jared3701/Applications/emacs/
 ```

 Once you have the prerequisites squared away, the build is the same as it’s been for a while.
 Get the source:
 ```
+cd /Users/jared3701/Applications/
 git clone git://git.savannah.gnu.org/emacs.git
 cd emacs
 ```

 Checkout the emacs-25 branch (master is the development branch):